 The first time I pumped my well dry using a sprinkler to water wilting vegetables, I realized how country life brings a person face to face with resource issues that remain harder to see in the city.
-While everyone says water conservation is a good thing, there’s nothing quite like feeling the immediate sting of your own wasteful habits to drive that truth home.
+While everyone says water conservation is a good thing, there’s nothing quite like feeling the immediate sting of your own consumption habits to drive that truth home.
 But even people connected to municipal water supplies are getting serious these days about water conservation, and this is where trickle irrigation can help.
-I’ve been using this simple, economical and environmentally-sound technology for more than 25 years.
+I’ve been using this simple, economical and environmentally-sound technology for more than 30 years.
 I know what hardware works best and how you can assemble a system that’ll deliver excellent results for at least a couple of decades.
-Not all trickle irrigation systems work, so you need to be careful.
+Not all trickle irrigation systems work well, so you need to be careful.

 Trickle irrigation uses a system of hoses to drip small amounts of water directly onto soil.
 Today’s best systems typically use less than 1/10th of the water consumed by sprinklers irrigating the same area, without encouraging plant diseases caused by wet foliage.
 Perennial and annual flowerbeds as well as vegetable gardens are all ideal locations for trickle irrigation.
 As long as it’s practical to cultivate around trickle lines at the end of the season, you don’t even need to roll them up in the fall.

 When you’re buying trickle irrigation line, two features of the emitters are crucial.
 First, they need to be self-cleaning, and second they must be pressure compensating.
 Even if perfectly clean water is the only stuff that ever goes into your lines (and it probably won’t be), the fact that the water sits stagnant in the sun from time to time means it will eventually grow or precipitate something solid.
 And if emitters aren’t self-cleaning, they’ll clog and your whole system becomes useless.
 Trust me, I know.